 The Peabody Preparatory is pleased to announce an adjunct Piano Teacher position in the Piano Department at the Peabody Preparatory, with an anticipated start date of Summer 2023.
 The successful candidate will join a highly skilled and dedicated piano faculty as part of a vibrant and active department committed to helping students of all levels achieve their potential; we embrace the novice musician as well as the serious student aspiring toward a career in music.
 This adjunct position includes up to 9.5 hours of teaching per week.

 Ideal candidates should be experienced in teaching students of all ages and levels (beginner to advanced) as part of the Peabody Preparatory's Piano Department.
 Candidates should be comfortable teaching private piano lessons and small group classes, as well as adult learners.
 Additional opportunities to develop classes and workshops according to candidate experience and interest may be available.

-We are actively seeking instructors for our Towson and downtown Baltimore campuses, but are also open to applicants for our campuses in Annapolis and Howard County.
+We are actively seeking instructors for our new Frederick Campus, located at the YMCA of Frederick County Y Arts Center in downtown Frederick, at 115 East Church Street, Frederick, MD 21701.
 Teachers set their own teaching schedules (subject to space availability), but after-school and/or Saturday hours will be required to meet student needs.